 - Lead supervisory authority

-Currently, the main data protection rules in the Netherlands are:
+The main data protection rules in the Netherlands were:

 - The "Dutch Data Protection Act" (WBP) which implemented in national law the

 European Union Data Protection Directive 95/46/EC on September 1 2001.

 - The "Breach Notification Law" of 2016.
 This is paving the way for some provisions of the GDPR, as it states that a data breach must be reported to the AP and that data subjects have to be informed about a data breach if it can have consequences for their privacy.

 In the United States, there is no single, comprehensive federal law regulating the collection and use of personal data in general, or biometric data in particular.
 Instead, the country has a

 patchwork system of federal and state laws and regulations that can sometimes overlap or contradict one another.

 But that's not all…

 Government agencies and industry groups have developed self-regulatory guidelines, drawn from best practices and which are now taken into account by regulators.